Windsurfing: Indoor

 "In 1990 indoor windsurfing was born with the Palais Omnisports de Paris – Bercy making its spectacular debut.
 It was during this first indoor event that Britain's Nik Baker, from the south coast, flourished and went on to add a whopping x6 Indoor World Championships to his name".

 Indoor windsurfing competitions are held, especially in Europe, during winter.
 Powerful fans lined up along the side of a large pool, propel the windsurfers.
 Indoor competition disciplines include slalom style races and ramp jumping competitions.
 It is extremely dangerous because the pool is barely one meter deep and is surrounded by concrete.

-World Champion Jessica Crisp has had arguably the worst injury in the history of the indoor events when, during a warm up session jumping the ramp, she snapped her leg and had to have emergency surgery in a French hospital.
-This was at the height of her professional career and fame across Europe.
+In March 1995, World Champion Jessica Crisp sustained a severe, career-threatening leg injury during a ramp-jumping warm-up session at an indoor windsurfing event in Paris.
+While executing an aerial maneuver, Crisp collided with a damaged metal ramp, sustaining a compound fracture that required emergency surgery at a local French hospital.
+This incident occurred during a period of significant professional success and prominence for Crisp across Europe.

 The most famous indoor champions include Robert Teriitehau, Jessica Crisp, Robby Naish, Nick Baker, Eric Thieme, and Nathalie LeLievre.